 Here again so soon?
-Early periods can sometimes take you by surprise but the causes can often be managed with simple changes.
-We’ll have a look at what can cause an early period and share some tips on how to get a regular menstrual cycle.
+Early periods can sometimes take you by surprise but the causes can often be easily explained.
+We’ll have a look at what can cause an early period and share some tips on how to regulate your menstrual cycle.

 - Taking (or forgetting to take) contraceptive pills, or emergency contraception

 - Stress or anxiety can release stress hormones that can alter your flow or cycle.